EnmanuelFerrer/to-do-list/README.md

 $ git clone https://github.com/EnmanuelFerrer/to-do-list.git
 ```

+This command is going to clone the project files in your directory.

 ### 4. Run the application

 To run the application you have to use **Docker Compose** command.